a good thing!

 11.1 Term of Agreement.
 This Agreement commences on the Effective Date and continues for as long as the subscription term set forth in any related Order Form (and any subsequent Order Forms) or as otherwise agreed to by Ping Identity in writing, unless earlier terminated as set forth herein.

 11.2 Termination for Cause.
 Either Party may terminate this Agreement for cause: (i) upon thirty (30) days written notice of a material breach of this Agreement by the other Party if such breach remains uncured at the expiration of such period; or (ii) if the other Party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors.

 11.4 Outstanding Fees.
-Termination shall not relieve Customer of the obligation to pay any fees accrued or payable to Ping Identity prior to the effective date of termination.
-Upon any termination for cause by Customer, Ping Identity shall refund Customer any unused, prepaid fees covering the remainder of the subscription term after the date of termination.
-If this Agreement is terminated by Ping Identity for cause, Customer shall remain responsible for any payments set forth on any outstanding Order Forms, regardless of whether such amounts have been invoiced or are payable at the time of such termination.
+Termination does not relieve Customer of the obligation to pay any Fees accrued or payable to Ping Identity prior to the effective date of termination.
+Upon any termination for cause by Customer, Ping Identity will refund Customer any unused, prepaid Fees covering the remainder of the subscription term after the date of termination.
+Termination for Customer’s material uncured breach does not relieve Customer of any obligation to pay Fees that would have been payable but for such termination.

 11.5 Surviving Provisions.
 Any provisions that are by their nature intended to survive termination of this Agreement will continue to survive following termination.